rust-lang/a-mir-formality/book/src/formality_core/lang.md

 ## Specifying the language for a crate

 That module will contain a language struct named `FormalityLang`.
-It Other parts of the formality system (e.g., autoderives and the like) will need to know the current language you are defining, and they expect to find it at `crate::FormalityLang`.
+Other parts of the formality system (e.g., autoderives and the like) will need to know the current language you are defining, and they expect to find it at `crate::FormalityLang`.